PET imaging of liver

 Excretion of bile acids

-Primary bile acids are synthesized from cholesterol, conjugated to taurine or glycine, secreted in the bile, stored in the gallbladder, and when needed, gallbladder contraction pushes the bile acids into the small intestine.
+Primary bile acids are synthesized in the liver from cholesterol, conjugated to taurine or glycine, secreted in the bile, stored in the gallbladder, and when needed, gallbladder contraction pushes the bile acids into the small intestine.
 Rats do not have gallbladder, but mice do.
 Bile acids not only facilitate the digestion and absorption of lipids, but work also as enteroendocrine hormones via bile acid receptors, regulating intestinal epithelial function (Hegyi et al., 2018).
 Cholesterol 7-alpha-monooxygenase (CYP7A1) is a rate-limiting enzyme in bile acid synthesis.
 Secondary bile acids are formed from primary bile acids by gut bacteria.
 Over 90% of bile acids are absorbed in the intestine, mostly by active transport in the distal small intestine (ileum).
 About 2-4 g of bile acids are cycling through the enterohepatic circulation, so that up to 30 g are excreted and reabsorbed each day.
 In humans, Na+-taurocholate co-transporting polypeptide (NTCP, SLC10A1) and organic anion transporting polypeptides (OATPs) transport bile acids from portal blood into hepatocytes.
 Bile salt export pump (BSEP, ABCB11) transports bile acids from hepatocytes into the bile.
 Unintended inhibition of BSEP is one possible mechanism of drug-induced liver injury.
 Endogenous bile acid conjugates are deconjugated in the intestinal lumen and colon by bacterial choloylglycine hydrolase (CGH).
 Apical Na-dependent bile acid transporter (ASBT, SLC10A2) transports bile acids into enterocytes in the distal ileum.
 From enterocytes the bile acids are effluxed into portal blood by organic solute transporters (OSTs) and MRP3 (ABCC3).
 Most of sulphate conjugates stay as conjugates and are not reabsorbed.